refactornator/blog/app/about.markdown

 title: About - William Lindner, 2 n's.
 ---

-I'm a software developer living in San Francisco.
-I like fast cars, cheap women, and improvisational comedy.
+I'm a software engineer living in San Francisco.
+I enjoy exploring the bay area, reading philosophy and listening to podcasts about design.
+And I'm always willing to talk about the future over a beer or coffee.

 I taught myself to code with Python, Perl, and PHP.
 I studied Computer Science through Java and C++ at Virginia Tech.
 And I've been making websites since before it was cool.
+I co-founded [Zoomdata](http://zoomdata.com) (a Big Data visualization company) where I wrote mostly Javascript and managed a team of frontend engineers building the Web UI and doing R&D.

-I run frontend engineering for [Zoomdata](http://zoomdata.com).
-We're all about big data visualization.
-Before we had a team, I spent most of my time laying the foundation for our web based app in [Backbone.js](http://backbonejs.org).
-Our team has grown, so now I spend my time keeping anyone who knows Javascript busy, architecting our webapp, keeping our API's tidy and researching ways to knock down reflows and repaints.
+Now I work at [Pivotal](http://pivotal.io/).
+Practicing Test Driven Development, Pair Programming, and ping-pong.